-Jerusalem lorry attacker 'was IS supporter' - BBC News
+Jerusalem lorry attacker 'supported IS'

 Jerusalem lorry attacker 'was IS supporter'

-Israel's Prime Minister Benjamin Netanyahu has said "all the signs" are that a man who killed four soldiers in Jerusalem was a supporter of so-called Islamic State (IS).
+Israel's prime minister has said "all the signs" are that a man who killed four soldiers in Jerusalem supported so-called Islamic State (IS).

+Although Benjamin Netanyahu did not give evidence for the claim, IS has previously threatened to attack Israel.

-The Palestinian man, who has since been shot dead, drove a lorry into a group of soldiers.
+The Palestinian, who was shot dead, drove a lorry into a group of soldiers in the district of Armon Hanatziv.

 An emergency meeting of the Israeli security cabinet approved detention without trial for IS sympathisers.

-Three women and a man, all in their twenties, were killed in the attack and 17 others were wounded, police said.
+Three women and a man, all in their 20s, were killed in the attack and 17 others were wounded, police said.

-The attacker, identified as 28-year-old Fadi Qunbar, came from the Palestinian district of Jabel Mukaber in east Jerusalem, near to the attack site.
+The attacker, identified as 28-year-old Fadi Qunbar, came from the district of Jabel Mukaber in east Jerusalem, near to the attack site.

 CCTV footage showed the truck ploughing at high speed into the soldiers, before reversing over the victims.